 - Humans were never intended to eat them

-Below, we will answer some of these questions and give you an introduction to lectins, and what you need to know before including or excluding them from your diet.
+Below, we will give you an introduction to lectins, answer questions, and tell you everything you need to know before including (or excluding) lectins from your diet.

 What are lectins?